swcarpentry/r-novice-gapminder/05-data-structures-part2.md

 One of the default behaviours of R is to treat any text columns as "factors" when reading in data.
-The reason for this is that text columns often represent categorical data, which need to be factors to be handled appropriately by the statistical modelling functions in R.
+The reason for this is that text columns often represent categorical data, which need to be factors to be handled appropriately by the statistical modeling functions in R.

 However it's not obvious behaviour, and something that trips many people up.
 We can disable this behaviour and read in the data again.